islasimpson/CASanalysis/README.md

 * **output_lens2_seasons_prect.ipynb** = reading in 1979-2014 for LENS2 from mojave and calculating yeraly seasonal averages.
 * **readisddata.ipynb** = reading ISD station data from mojave.  parses inventory files and csv data files and chooses stations based on data availability for a required period.
 Outputs to netcdf.
 * **grabera5t2m_from_rda.ipynb** = getting daily mean 2m temperature from the ERA5 archive on the CISL RDA.
 Reads in hourly data on a 0.25 deg grid, calculates daily mean and regrids to the CESM grid.
+* **grabera5zmfluxes.ipynb** = computing daily zonal mean fluxes using full column U, V, T and OMEGA for ERA5 from the CISL RDA.
+* **grabera5strd.ipynb** = computing daily averaged radiative fluxes from ERA5 on the CAM grid i.e., this one deals with ERA5 forecast fields.